The Life of the True Church

 Once this is seen, symbolic maturity religion is easier to judge.
 Confirmation is not the adolescent declaring himself ready.
 It is God strengthening the baptized soul for Christian combat.
 That is why the faithful must desire the true sacrament, judge false confirmations soberly, and ask the Holy Ghost for the courage that God gives through His Church.

-For the wider sacramental sequence behind this chapter, continue with God Acts First and the Creature Responds: Grace, Receptivity, and the Refutation of Man-Centered Religion, In Baptism God Regenerates and Man Is Reborn: New Birth Against Symbolic Religion, In Holy Orders God Ordains and Man Does Not Appoint Himself: Priesthood Against Religious Self-Authorization, and In the Mass God Offers and Man Receives: The Holy Sacrifice Against Man-Centered Worship.
+For the broader sacramental line, see also God Acts First and the Creature Responds: Grace, Receptivity, and the Refutation of Man-Centered Religion, In Baptism God Regenerates and Man Is Reborn: New Birth Against Symbolic Religion, In Holy Orders God Ordains and Man Does Not Appoint Himself: Priesthood Against Religious Self-Authorization, and In the Mass God Offers and Man Receives: The Holy Sacrifice Against Man-Centered Worship.

 Footnotes